Last updated: April 2026

 How long does it take for S. boulardii to work?

-For acute conditions like antibiotic-associated diarrhoea, effects can be noticeable within a few days.
+For acute conditions such as antibiotic-associated diarrhoea, effects can be noticeable within a few days.
 For ongoing gut health support, most trials use intervention periods of two to four weeks before assessing outcomes.

 Is S. boulardii good for Candida?